MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 More information: [Optimize the OnStart property](performance-tips.md#optimize-the-onstart-property)

 > [!TIP]
-> We recommend using [App.StartScreen](functions/object-app.md#startscreen-property) property since it simplifies app launch and boost sapp performance.
+> We recommend using [App.StartScreen](functions/object-app.md#startscreen-property) property since it simplifies app launch and boosts the app's performance.

 ## Memory pressure at the client side